 Use a Transportation Management System (TMS)

-transportation management system (TMS) provides shipment optimization, visibility, consolidation opportunities, business intelligence, POD archiving, and tracking visibility.
+A transportation management system (TMS) provides shipment optimization, visibility, consolidation opportunities, business intelligence, POD archiving, and tracking visibility.
 These systems lower costs, improve efficiencies, and provide a competitive advantage in your global supply chain.
 This enables shippers to partake in data-driven decision making.

-TMS should be able to examine every unique LTL load to see if it can be combined with other loads on nearby routes.
+A TMS should be able to examine every unique LTL load to see if it can be combined with other loads on nearby routes.
 It then builds multi-stop full truckloads of freight using this information.
 A shipper often times does not have access to a rating engine outside of a TMS system, so even when receiving pricing from carriers directly they have no way of ensuring there is actual savings en masse.

 The expertise provided by a TMS like ViewPoint helps you choose the best LTL carrier, receive the most competitive rates, properly optimize goods and routes, and ensures the invoice matches the quote while providing your procurement team tracking of all inbound loads with consolidated daily manifest.